eclipse-vertx/vert.x/README.md

 ### Pre-requisites

 * Operating system: Node.x currently runs on Linux and OSX.
-If you're on Windows, install a Linux virtual machine using your favourite virtualisation software and use that.
+If you're on Windows, create a Linux virtual machine using your favourite virtualisation software and use that.
 * Everyone will need JDK, version 1.7.0 or later.
 You can use OpenJDK or the official Oracle JDK.
 Make sure the JDK bin directory is on your PATH.

 #### Java API

 If you're just using the Java API you just need the JDK installed.
-If you want to run the Java examples from the distro, you will need
-Apache ant installed too.
+If you want to run the Java examples from the distro, you will need Apache ant installed too.

 #### Ruby API